Manchester and Bolton Railway: Locomotive types and coaches

+The first locomotive superintendent of the M&BR was William Jenkins, appointed in May 1839.
+He resigned in early February 1845 to take up a similar position with the M&LR at their Miles Platting works, which was then under construction.
+His successor on the M&BR was William Hurst, and on 3 October 1849, Hurst became the 'outdoor locomotive superintendent' of the LYR, alongside Jenkins who was now 'indoor locomotive superintendent'.

 Fares and services

 Initially, first class passenger fares were two shillings and six pence (2s 6d - "half-a-crown") for the entire ten mile journey, or 3d per mile.
 This is the equivalent of at least £10 in 2011 values.
 Second class was 2s, or 2.40d per mile.
 On 11 June 1838, a new pricing structure was introduced, with first class costing 2s, second class 1s 6d, and third class 1s.
 Passenger tickets were taken in transit.

 Freight was charged at a maximum rate of 4.02d, and a minimum of 3d per ton per mile.

 The first train to use the new line was pulled by the Victoria.
 It left Manchester at 8:00 am, and arrived in Bolton 26 minutes 30 seconds later.
 The second train was pulled by the Fairfield.
 The trains originally ran on the right hand set of rails, an unusual practice in England, however the railway later changed to left-hand running with the connection of the MB&RRC at Clifton.
 Ten trains ran in each direction per weekday, and two on Sundays.
 The journey from Salford to Bolton took about 35 minutes.